mayhem49/mim/README.md

-This project is rewriting code from https://www.flenker.blog/hecto/ to learn rust.
+This project is a personal learning exercise in Rust, inspired by [Flenker's Hecto](https://www.flenker.blog/hecto/).
+The goal is to deepen my understanding of Rust by building a simple terminal-based text editor from scratch.